kellenmurphy/azure-shib-docker/README.md

     9. You can now update DNS, if your scoped domain is within Azure, to direct traffic directly to the entityID / hostname of your container.

     10. Metadata can then be downloaded, uploaded, etc. to leverage the running IDP for dev work!

+## Miscellany

+### WSL Scripts

+I use Windows Subsystem for Linux for dev, and for whatever reason I can't use my Azure docker context within WSL (something about my environment most likely).
+To work around that, I use the wsl scripts.
+Don't use if you don't need them, but they might be useful if you're having that problem as well.

+### Azure Storage

+No doubt about it.
+This is a bit annoying to deal with.
+You can use [Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/#overview) to help deal with it a bit.

+### Config Repository

+If you want to overlay shibboleth configuration, and you have a directory / repo you want to overlay on top of opt/shibboleth-idp, use `sync-conf-repo.sh`.